IDCS-NTUT/IDCS/docs/deepstream.md

-The helper assumes loopback sockets (`tcp://127.0.0.1:<port>`) are reachable; if your config still points at a dedicated Jetson IP, temporarily swap the `net.*` addresses to `127.0.0.1` before running the smoke test.
-A successful run prints the number of detection and control messages observed along with the most recent payloads so you can confirm inference and controller updates are flowing end-to-end.
+The helper assumes loopback sockets (`tcp://127.0.0.1:<port>`) are reachable; if your config still points at a dedicated Jetson IP, temporarily swap the `net.*` addresses (including `net.pc_ip`) to `127.0.0.1` before running the smoke test so the return-feed probe can bind locally.
+A successful run prints the number of detection and control messages observed along with the most recent payloads plus optional return-feed statistics so you can confirm inference, controller updates, and the DeepStream return video are flowing end-to-end.